popempire/hjhw/_posts/2025-07-11-white-people-selling-black-music.md

 For instance, cringy things you did as a teenager.

 For me, one of these things was what I wrote in my college application essay.
-In explaining that I what I really wanted to do was to play rock & roll music, I attributed to John Lennon the quote,
-"[of rock & roll music], it's got a back beat and you can't lose it."
+In explaining that what I really wanted to do was to play rock & roll music, I attributed to John Lennon the quote, of rock & roll music, "it's got a back beat and you can't lose it."

-In retrospect, I shouldn't have been even a little surprised that I was not accepted to the school I submitted this essay to.
+In retrospect, I shouldn't have been even a little surprised that I was not accepted to the school I submitted this essay to (Harvard).
 The whole sentiment I was expressing did not reflect the ideals of academic dedication.
 The thing that bothers me, though, as I remember this essay and cringe,